In the beginning...

 Heineken may already generate billions in revenue and have an enviable worldwide presence that makes competitors go as green as Heineken's bottles.
 However, there are still some significant opportunities for the business to pursue.

 As the global population grows, so does the number of potential Heineken customers.
 For example, China offers Heineken lucrative new avenues for business.
 It is the biggest beer market globally, and people are buoyed to spend more by a rapidly growing economy.
-It was little surprise when Heineken struck a deal in 2018, sealing a $3.1 billion partnership with China Resources Beer.
+It was little surprise when Heineken struck a deal in 2018, sealing a $3.1 billion partnership with China Resources Beer, the country's largest brewer.

 Anheuser-Busch InBev (AB InBev) took over competitor SABMiller in 2016 to become the largest beer company in the world.
 As the industry continues to consolidate, Heineken can close the market share gap by acquiring other companies.